Gugulethu-Nyoni/formique/README.md

 ## Complete List of Formique CSS Classes

-Here's an alphabetically grouped list of all unique CSS class selectors used in Formique for comprehensive customization:
+Below is an alphabetically grouped list of all unique CSS class selectors used in Formique for comprehensive customization:

 ### Container & Layout